ALBURY ANIMAL HOSPITAL

 Brachycephalic Obstructive Airway Surgery (BOAS) is an obstructive respiratory complex that is known to affect short nose or 'squash faced' breeds.
 Typically these breeds will snore at night, and may have exercise intolerance when compared to other breeds, simply because anatomically they struggle to breath.

 It is a genetic combination of a long soft palate, everted laryngeal saccules, and stenotic (closed over) nose openings and a few other things.
 Our vets will be able to assess your pet and inform you if they are suffering from this condition, and give you detailed information about surgical correction.
-We utilised the skill of specialist surgeon Dr. Adrian Wallace who travels from Melbourne to our hospital once a month.
-He is offers specialist skills, beyond anything a GP vet can provide.
-You can read more about Dr. Adrian Wallace here.
-Our team manage your pet right through the process, including on the day, so they are will familiar people.
-Dr Adrian performs the surgery and then we manage all follow up requirements as well.
+We refer our patients to a third party hospital for surgical procedures.

 This procedure is a day procedure at the hospital because stress has been shown to increase the risk of post-surgical complications.
 It is for this reason we will discharge your pet home with you, so they are less stressed than being in hospital.